mikecamara/adversarial-machine-learning-attacks/todo/README.md

 ## Week 2
 ### 25/October/2021 to 31/October/2021

-* Submit report post Donkeycar to Naveed and Dietmar
+* Submit report post Donkeycar to Naveed and the supervisor
-* Share documents with Dietmar and 10 lines bullet points list
+* Share documents with the supervisor and 10 lines bullet points list

 ```
 - Project Living Document (Repository)